holymacaroni89/Music-Feelings-Annotation/README.md

 - **Advanced Audio Visualization**: Displays a spectral color waveform where color represents the sound's brightness (timbre) and height represents its amplitude, making it easy to spot sonic changes.
 - **Manual & AI-Assisted Annotation**: Create time-range markers manually with the 'M' key or get a head start by using AI-generated suggestions.
-- **AI Emotion Analysis (powered by Google Gemini)**: With the click of a button, the tool sends a summary of the track's audio features (and optional lyrics) to the Gemini AI model to get intelligent suggestions for emotionally significant moments.
+- **AI Emotion Analysis (powered by Google Gemini)**: With the click of a button, the tool sends a summary of the track's audio features (and optional song context) to the Gemini AI model to get intelligent suggestions for emotionally significant moments.
-- **Lyrics & Metadata Integration (powered by Genius)**: Automatically search for and import song lyrics and metadata from Genius.
-Providing the AI with lyrical context dramatically improves the accuracy and depth of its emotional analysis.
+- **Rich Song Context (powered by Genius)**: A powerful, two-step process allows you to search for a song on Genius, review its metadata, lyrics, and community annotations.
+The tool even fetches and integrates detailed, **line-by-line user annotations** to provide the deepest possible context to the AI.
 - **Personalized AI Model (powered by TensorFlow.js)**: The tool learns from your annotations!
 It uses your edits to train a small, personal machine learning model that refines the base AI's suggestions to better match your unique emotional perception.
 - **Multi-Profile System**: Create different user profiles, each with its own personal AI model.
 The AI's suggestions adapt to the active profile.
 - **Comprehensive Annotation Form**: Label markers with a rich set of attributes, including Valence, Arousal, Intensity, GEMS categories, and musical Triggers.
 Informative tooltips explain each field.